shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 State | Description
 :--- | :---
 Active | The alert is ongoing and unacknowledged.
+Alerts remain in this state until you acknowledge them, delete the trigger associated with the alert, or delete the monitor entirely.
 Acknowledged | Someone has acknowledged the alert, but not fixed the root cause.
 Completed | The alert is no longer ongoing.
+Alerts enter this state after the corresponding trigger evaluates to false.
-Error | An error occurred while executing the trigger---usually the result of an improper action configuration.
+Error | An error occurred while executing the trigger---usually the result of a a bad trigger or destination.
 Deleted | Someone deleted the monitor or trigger associated with this alert while the alert was ongoing.